NEW BILLING MEASURES - COVID-19

 If the total amount of a tax bill is equal to or exceeds $300, the bill may be paid in four instalments.

 These instalments must be paid no later than:

 |3rd instalment||July 6, 2020|

 Sending of the tax bill

 Tax bills are sent out at the beginning of the year.
 Following the sale of a property, the new owner will not receive a tax bill or a statement in his or her name.
-The purchaser must ask the notary for a copy of the tax bills for the current year and enquire as to the state of the account at the Ville de Longueuil payment counter or consult the property assessment roll.
+The purchaser must ask the notary for a copy of the tax bills for the current year or enquire as to the state of the account at the Ville de Longueuil citizen service desks or consult the Assessment Roll - Taxation.
 You may also contact the Info-tax line at 450 463-7272.
 The fact that you have not received a tax bill does not relieve you from the responsibility of paying your taxes within the set time limits.

 How to obtain a copy of your tax bill

 Cheques must be made out to Ville de Longueuil.
 You may include post-dated cheques with your first payment to cover later instalments.
 Each cheque will be cashed on the date indicated on the cheque.
 In this way, you will avoid standing in line at the citizen service desk or forgetting to pay later instalments.
 Don't forget to write the file number on each cheque (preferably on the back) and include the payment stub.
 Payments by cheque should be sent to: